standard-for-public-code/standard-for-public-code/criteria/document-the-code.md

 * There SHOULD be [continuous integration](../glossary.md#continuous-integration) tests for the quality of the documentation.
 * Including examples that make users want to immediately start using the codebase in the documentation of the codebase is OPTIONAL.

-## What this does not do

-* Contribute directly to more reusable, portable code (see [Create reusable and portable code](./create-reusable-and-portable-code.md)).

 ## How to test

 * Confirm that other stakeholders, professionals from other public organizations and the general public find the documentation clear and understandable.